snsupratim/E.I.M.A_frontend/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Contribute on frontend only for invited members:

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.